NathanSchalkwijk/dmb/README.md

-Simple music bot for discord, comes with pterodactyl egg for easy setup.
+Simple music bot for discord.

 Feel free to use this as a base for coding your own music bot.